2020PB/police-brutality/reports/Oregon.md

 ### Portland mayor caught in tear gas | July 22nd

-Portland mayor Ted Wheeler attended protests on July 22nd alongside protesters.
+On July 22nd, Portland mayor Ted Wheeler attended protests outside the US District Courthouse.
 Federal officers fired tear gas into the area, gassing Ted Wheeler.
 The mayor and other protesters aound him appear to be standing still, causing no damage.

 In an interview with a journalist after the gassing, Wheeler states that he saw nothign justifying the response from federal officers.
 He calls the situation an "egregious overreaction."
 Less lethal rounds can be heard in the background.